lorenzb/goprofile/README.md

 Flags:
   -buildflags string
       arguments to pass on to the underlying invocation of 'go build' -h
   -help
       show help
+  -inplace
+      perform instrumentation in-place
+      DANGER: This will overwrite your source files!
+      Only use this if your files are under version control.
   -o string
       path to instrumented output binary
   -p string
       path to profiling output
   -v
   -verbose
       print verbose output
   -work
       print the name of the temporary work directory

 Examples:
 1)